pivotal/docs-tas-adapter/install.md

    - `API-CPU-REQUEST` is the desired CPU resource request for the pods in the specified deployment.
    - `API-MEMORY-REQUEST` is the desired memory resource request for the pods in the specified deployment.
    - `API-REPLICA-COUNT` is the desired number of replicas for the specified deployment.
+   - `TELEMETRY-ENABLED` determines whether to send telemetry data to VMware.
+Default is true.
+   - `TELEMETRY-HEARTBEAT-INTERVAL` is how often telemetry is sent to VMware.
+Default is every 24h.

    The `requests` and `limits` fields map directly to the resource requests and limits fields on the Kubernetes containers for these system components.
    For more information, see [Resource requests and limits of Pod and container](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-requests-and-limits-of-pod-and-container) in the Kubernetes documentation.